- How to Apply for an Assistantship

 - Fulfill twenty hours per week

-Graduate assistants receive tuition and University-wide fee remission for up to 24 graduate credits per academic year.
-Fees that are specific to courses or to individual students are not included in the remission (e.g. Art studio fees, supplies, parking and/or Health Insurance, etc.).
-Graduate assistants also receive a stipend for the full 10 month appointment.
-The value of the stipend payment is taxable.
+Graduate Assistant assignments are consistent with the goals and objective of the student’s academic program.
+Students will be directly involved with faculty research or the instructional function of the University.
+Graduate Assistants receive tuition and University-wide fee remission for up to 24 graduate credits per academic year.
+Fees that are specific to courses or to individual students are not included in the remission (e.g. housing, studio fees, supplies, parking, and/or Health Insurance, etc.).
+Graduate assistants also receive a stipend for their work throughout the term of their appointment.
+The value of the stipend payment may vary and is taxable.

-Students receiving a Teaching Assistantship do not hold faculty status and are not entitled to any benefits or privileges accompanying faculty or university employee status.
-There is no contractual employment relationship with TAs.
+Students receiving a Teaching Assistantship do not hold faculty or adjunct status and are not entitled to any benefits or privileges accompanying faculty or university employee status.

 The Graduate School offers assistantships at the doctoral level for students who are interested in an opportunity to gain professional or research experience while participating in the academic life of Montclair State University.
 All assistantships are diverse in nature and encompass a wide variety of responsibilities and duties while allowing students to achieve their academic goals.
-Assistants receive a waiver of tuition and college-wide fees, plus a ten-month stipend in return for working an average of 20 hours per week (i.e. handling classes, conducting research, and/or other appropriate activities during the appointment).
+Doctoral Assistant compensation packages, service requirements, and enrollment requirements vary across programs and colleges, but may include tuition remission and/or a stipend commensurate with weekly service hours not to exceed 20 hours per week.
+Assignments may include instructional support, conducting research, and/or other activities related to the student’s program of study.

 To be awarded an assistantship, the following are required:

-- An acceptance into a doctoral program at Montclair State University
+- Full acceptance into a doctoral program at Montclair State University

-- An offer-of-appointment letter from the The Graduate School
+- An offer-of-appointment letter from The Graduate School